fabandmina/fabandmina.github.io/content/blog/tunisia.en.md

 The vibrant spice market adds a flavorful dimension to the culinary experience, with an array of tasty spices that elevate the local dishes.
 Additionally, the coffee culture is noteworthy, with good coffee being a staple part of the gastronomic scene.

 However, it's worth noting that street shops and restaurants often serve similar fare, diminishing the novelty of dining at most establishments.
-To truly savor distinct flavors, seeking out hidden gems or local specialties is recommended for a more authentic and memorable culinary adventure.

 #### {{< translate vegetarian_friendly >}} {{< score 4 >}}
 While the overall dining options may be somewhat limited, there's always something available to accommodate a vegetarian diet.
-The local market, in particular, emerges as a treasure trove for delectable and incredibly affordable options.
-The tomatoes and dates sourced from these markets are not only tasty but also come at unbelievably low prices, making it a delightful experience for those embracing a vegetarian lifestyle.

 #### {{< translate what_we_eat >}}